fanhqme/UnHaskell/README.md

 0
 >:q
 ```
 Note that, "print" is just the identity function (\x x).
-When using it as a callback, the execution is terminated with result printed.
+When using it as a callback, the result (now the return code of putStrLn) is printed with execution terminated.

 Language Specification
 ----------------